SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 To calculate the amplitudes of all traces with the current settings press the green check in the toolbar.
 It will process all traces and recalculate the amplitudes within the shown time windows.
-If an error occurs it will show up as a small message box in the station trace itself.
-If a new amplitude is available its state is set to manual and the marker is updated to reflect the new position of the amplitude.
-If the mouse hovers an amplitude marker a tooltip pops up after a certain amount of time and shows information about the amplitude.
+If an error occurs, it will show up as a small message box in the station trace itself.
+If a new amplitude is available, its state is set to manual and the marker is updated to reflect the new position of the amplitude.
+If the mouse hovers an amplitude marker, a tooltip pops up after a certain amount of time and shows information about the amplitude.

 .. figure:: media/scolv/amplitude-tooltip.png